 There's a reason why all of us got into this and more importantly why we carry on doing it.
 Personally, I love the creative outlet (I realise I'm bordering on sounding like a self help book).
 So why do anything that doesn't fit that reason.

 |My "something new" for a rainy day|

 So how do you keep motivated?
 How do you stop the burnout and keep things fresh?
 Comments on a postcard! (or in the designated comments section below I suppose).

 Next time on DYHAF...

-Part 2 of Freeway Fighter will be up next Thursday and will continue once a month until the character snuffs it or I actually manage to complete the book.
+Part 2 of Freeway Fighter will be up next Thursday and will continue until the character snuffs it or I actually manage to complete the book.
 I have a feeling I know which will happen first.